Haneh Hadad

 Haneh Hadad (حنا حداد, חנא חדד; 19 April 1919 – 5 October 2020) was an Israeli Arab police officer and politician who served as a member of the Knesset for the Labor Party between 1995 and 1996.

 Biography

 Born in Jish in April 1919, Hadad received a high school education, before joining the police force.
-He worked as a detective, and became a Chief Superintendent and assistant to the Minister of Police.
+He worked as a detective and became a Chief Superintendent and assistant to the Minister of Police.

-In the 1981 Knesset elections, he headed the Arab Brotherhood List, but it won only 0.4% of the vote and failed to cross the electoral threshold.
+In the 1981 Knesset elections he headed the Arab Brotherhood List, but it received only 0.4% of the vote and failed to cross the electoral threshold.
 In 1988 he became a member of the Israeli delegation to the United Nations.
 He was on the Labor Party list for the 1992 elections, but failed to win a seat.
 However, he entered the Knesset on 5 July 1995 as a replacement for Avraham Burg, and was made a Deputy Speaker.
 He lost his seat in the 1996 elections.